robusta-dev/robusta/docs/setup-robusta/alertsui.rst

 Disable Robusta Managed Alerts
 ---------------------------------

-To go back to Kube Prometheus Satck built in alerts, remove the config added in the previous step from your ``generated_values.yaml``.
+To go back to using Kube Prometheus Stack built in alerts, remove the config added in the previous step from your ``generated_values.yaml``.
 Then do a :ref:`Helm Upgrade <Simple Upgrade>`.

 Cleanup
 *******************

-Robusta stores its managed rules in PrometheusRules CR's that start with ``robusta-prometheus.rules--``.
+Robusta stores its managed rules in PrometheusRules custom resources that start with ``robusta-prometheus.rules--``.
 If left in the cluster, you might have double alerts.

-Modify and run the following command for all the Robusta rule CR's present in your cluster.
+Modify and run the following command for all the Robusta rule custom resources present in your cluster.

 .. code-block:: bash